JChamblee99/HackTheBox-Linux-Resources/User.md

 !august1993$     (acquired_id_rsa)
 Session aborted
 ```
-Note: On HTB keys, this should takes seconds to minutes.
+Note: On HTB keys, this should take seconds to  minutes.
 Running this on a real RSA key would take days in a VM.